Clark, South Dakota: History

 In the 1960s, when the town reached its peak population, residents from surrounding municipalities commonly traveled to Clark for work, entertainment, and to attend school with the Clark Public School System.
 Neighboring Townships, including Thorpe, Carpenter, and Garfield, bused their students to attend school at one of the three school buildings which offered a K through 12 education.

 Many residents who called Clark home lived on family farms on the outskirts of town.
-And those living in town mostly resided in relatively modest homes, and often worked in the retail stores on Commercial Street.
+Those living in town mostly resided in relatively modest homes, and often worked in the retail stores on Commercial Street.

 Through the 1960s, the Clark community was able to support a variety of small businesses, including two hardware stores, two banks, two grain elevators, two clothing stores, a jewelry store, a movie theater, a bakery, a restaurant, and a dry cleaners.

 As the years passed and the economy of Clark changed, various stores on Commercial Street came and went.
 The Burlington Northern Railroad stopped servicing Clark.
 However, the Clark water tower, the oft used grain elevators, and County Highway 212 remained in full use.

-In the spring of 2018, only 12 students graduated from Clark High School, which is significantly less than the 66 students who graduated from Clark High School near its peak in 1968.
+In the spring of 2018, only 12 students graduated from Clark High School, significantly less than the 66 students who graduated from Clark High School near its peak in 1968.
 However, recent numbers show that enrollment in the Clark Elementary School kindergarten class is at 28 students for the 2017–2018 school year.